OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaToonMaterial.md

         default: 1.5

-        <p class=jekyll-theme-minimal scene-class-attr-comment">defines a separate IOR for the bending of light with transmission</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">defines a separate IOR for the bending of light with transmission</p>

     <h3>independent_transmission_roughness</h3>